cbgaindia/budget-basic-next/README.md

 ## Contributing

-For any new feature or fixes, please request it in [issues](https://github.com/cbgaindia/budget-basic-next/issues) or create a new [pull request](https://github.com/cbgaindia/budget-basic-next/pulls).
+For any new feature or bug reports, please request it in [issues](https://github.com/cbgaindia/budget-basic-next/issues).

+See [CONTRIBUTING.md](https://github.com/cbgaindia/budget-basic-next/blob/main/CONTRIBUTING.md) for ways to get started..